IT can bridge the gap between running a business in a digital world and the learning needs of a changing workforce.

 2. Collaborative learning with social assessment™

-IT can provide a highly visual and engaging medium for learning that’s familiar to today’s employees by helping to effectively deploy virtual collaboration tools, video, and discussion boards across the organisation.
+IT can provide a highly visual and engaging medium for learning that’s familiar to today’s employees by helping to effectively deploy virtual collaboration tools, video, and discussion boards across the organization.
 Together, these tools can be used for social assessment™, a modern framework for feedback, that connects employees to subject matter experts across multiple business units and at all levels of the corporate hierarchy, regardless of location, to encourage iterative improvement of performance.
 Check out this video on how to use video for social assessment.

 3. A central location where content is easily and quickly created